wp-plugins/media-library-assistant/readme.txt

 * Fix: Initialization functions now have a higher priority value, so they run later.
 This improves features such as discovery of custom taxonomies created in theme `functions.php` files that use the `init` hook.
 * Fix: Hyperlinks to Document tab from other Settings/MediaLibrary Assistant tabs have been changed to more reliable absolute href values.

-= 1.43 =
-* New: For `[mla_gallery]`, a new `mla_output=paginate_links` parameter creates a paginated link list for galleries with multiple "gallery pages" ( e.g.: < Prev 1 … 3 4 5 6 7 … 9 Next > ).
-See the Settings/Media Library Assistant Documentation tab for complete information and examples.
-* New: For `[mla_gallery]`, `mla_prev_text` and `mla_next_text` can be used in place of `mla_link_text` with the `previous_link` and `next_link` output types.
-* Fix: When resetting Settings/Media Library Assistant General tab options, a Fatal PHP error no longer occurs.
-* Fix: PHP Warning message removed for `[mla_gallery]` shortcodes with no parameters at all.
-* Fix: For WordPress version 3.6, the Media Manager taxonomy dropdown box is indented with dashes; it no longer shows plaintext version of HTML non-breaking spaces.
-* Fix: For `[mla_gallery]`, "Next" and "Previous" text default values now use acute quotes, not arrows, conforming to the WordPress values.
-* Fix: Example for the `previous_page`/`next_page` output types has been corrected, showing `posts_per_page` in all three shortcodes.

-= 1.42 =
-* New: **Pagination support for `[mla_gallery]`**, using the "previous_page" and "next_page" values of the "mla_output" parameter.
-See the Settings/Media Library Assistant Documentation tab for complete information and examples.
-* New: For `[mla_gallery]`, a new parameter ("mla_link_class") lets you add class attribute values to the hyperlinks.
-* New: For `[mla_gallery]`, a new parameter ("mla_nolink_text") replaces the empty string returned for an empty `[mla_gallery]` or null pagination links.
-* New: For `[mla_gallery]`, the **"mla_margin" and "mla_itemwidth" parameters can be set to any value**, not just percent values.
-You can use "auto", dimension values like "10px" or remove the properties altogether.
-See the Settings/Media Library Assistant Documentation tab for complete information.
-* New: Default values for the `[mla_gallery]` "columns", "mla_margin" and "mla_itemwidth" parameters can now be specified on the Settings/Media Library Assistant submenu, MLA Gallery tab.
-* New: For `[mla_gallery]`, a new substitution parameter ("last_in_row") contains a class name for the last item in each full gallery row.
-You can use this class name to apply specific CSS styles to the last item in each full row.
-* New: For `[mla_gallery]`, a new parameter ("tax_include_children") gives more control for queries on hierarchial taxonomies, such as `attachment_category`.
-* New: On the Media/Assistant submenu a new rollover action, "View", has been added.
-* New: On the Media/Assistant submenu a new column, "File URL", has been added.
-* New: `absolute_path`, `absolute_file_name`, `base_file`, `name_only` and `mime_type` values added to the custom field data sources list.
-* Fix: For `[mla_gallery]`, the `paged=current` value will now take its value from the "page" query variable for Single Paginated Posts that contain the `<!--nextpage-->` quicktag in the post content.
-* Fix: On the Media/Assistant submenu, the view, search, filter and sort values are retained when moving among multiple pages.
-* Fix: On the Media/Assistant submenu, the view, search and filter values are retained when re-sorting by column values.
-* Fix: On the Media/Assistant submenu, the current view is correctly highlighted for MLA enhanced table views.
-* Fix: If you disable the Media Manager Enhanced Search Media box, the WordPress-native search box functions correctly.
-* Fix: On the Settings/Media Library Assistant submenu, Custom Fields and IPTC/EXIF tabs, the field drop-downlist in the "Add a new Mapping Rule" area now includes fields that have been defined but not yet mapped to any attachments.

-= 1.41 =
-* New: For `[mla_gallery]`, the new `mla_output` parameter lets you get "previous_link" and "next_link" values to support moving through an `[mla_gallery]` one item at a time.
-Look for **Support for Alternative Gallery Output** in the Other Notes section or the Settings/Media Library Assistant Documentation tab for complete information.
-* New: For `[mla_gallery]`, field-level substitution parameters now include $_REQUEST arguments.
-You can pass any values you need from HTML form or hyperlink variables to the Gallery Display Content parameters and to your custom style and markup templates.
-* New: Hover text/tool tips, e.g., "Filter by...", "Edit..." added to most links on the Media/Assistant submenu table.
-* New: The ALL_EXIF and ALL_IPTC pseudo variables now limit each field value to 256 bytes or less.
-Array values are included once, at their most expanded level.
-* New: For `[mla_gallery]`, EXIF values containing arrays now use the ",single" and ",export" qualifiers.
-* Fix: Intermittent "full height" display of attachment thumbnails has been eliminated.
-Attachment thumbnail is now a link to the Edit Media screen.
-* Fix: EXIF and IPTC values containing invalid UTF8 characters are converted to valid UTF8 equivalents.
-* Fix: When editing `[gallery]` shortcodes in the Media Manager the proper gallery contents (image thumbnails) are now returned.
-* Fix: Better handling of Media/Assistant submenu table listing when returning from a Bulk Action, especially Bulk Edit.
-Display filters for date, category/tag and the search box are retained.
-* Fix: For `[mla_gallery]`, Gallery Content Display parameters are now processed when `mla_viewer=true`.
-* Fix: For `[mla_gallery]`, the default "alt" attribute (item caption) is processed when `mla_viewer=true`.
-* Fix: For `[mla_gallery]`, error messages are displayed for invalid "terms:" and "custom:" substitution parameters.

-= 1.40 =
+= 1.40 - 1.43 =
-* New: **"base" selection** for the where-used database access tuning "Inserted in" option **can significantly improve performance** while retaining the most useful part of the where-used information.
-It's on the Settings/Media Library Assistant screen, General tab.
-* New: **Add Post MIME Types and define new views** for the Media/Library screen and the Media Manager/Add Media "media items" drop down list.
-* New: MLA's Media/Assistant screen and the Media Manager/Add Media "media items" drop down list use an enhanced version of the list, **Table Views**, to support views with multiple MIME Types (e.g., "audio,video") and wildcard specifications (e.g. "*/*ms*").
-You can also create views based on custom field values.
-* New: Add file extensions and MIME types for uploads to the Media Library.
-Search the list of over 1,500 extension/MIME type associations to get the best matches possible.
-* New: **Choose from 112 enhanced file type images** to associate more specific and colorful icons with non-image file extensions for admin screens and `[gallery]` or `[mla_gallery]` displays.
-* New: For `[mla_gallery]`, four new "Gallery Display Content" parameters, `mla_link_attributes`, `mla_image_attributes`, `mla_image_class` and `mla_image_alt`, give you complete control over the link and image portions of gallery items without requiring custom style or markup templates.
-* New: `upload_date`, `parent_date` and eight "where used" values added to the custom field data sources list.
-* New: Five options for mapping multi-value custom fields, "text", "single", "export", "array" and "multi", give more control over the process.
-* New: "Delete NULL values" option offers better control over storing custom field values mapped from MLA data sources.
-* New: The Media/Assistant "MIME Type" column now links to a table listing filtered by MIME Type.
-* Fix: Better performance for database-intensive oprations such as custom field mapping rules processing.
-* Fix: MLA help tabs are not added to edit taxonomy screens when post_type is not "attachment".
-* Fix: Duplicate MLA help tabs not added to the WordPress Edit Tags and Categories screens.
-* Fix: Quick edit data now populates in Title/Name, Title or Name columns when ID/Parent column is hidden.
-* Fix: Terms dropdown list is now sorted by name (was by term-id) on the Media/Assistant table listing and on the Media Manager "Add Media" dialog box.
-* Fix: Where-used reporting "Gallery in" and "MLA Gallery in" results now properly handle `[gallery]` and `[mla_gallery]` shortcodes embedded within other (enclosing) shortcodes.
-* Fix: Taxonomy support now properly handles custom taxonomies registered with `show_ui = '1'` and other variations of boolean "true", e.g., those created by the "Magic Fields 2" plugin.
-* Fix: Better error handling and reporting when processing invalid `[mla_gallery]` and `[gallery]` shortcodes.
-* Fix: Unusual calls to the 'add_meta_boxes' action, e.g., missing arguments, no longer generate Warning messages.
-* Fix: For `[mla_gallery]`, `mla_target` now works when `mla_viewer=true`.
-* Fix: For `[mla_gallery]`, `mla_debug` now works with `mla_alt_shortcode`.
-* Fix: For `[mla_gallery]`, the default `caption` value is now available to the `mla_caption` parameter.
+* 1.43: Generalized pagination support with "mla_output=paginate_links".
+One other enhancement, four fixes.
+* 1.42: Pagination support for [mla_gallery]!
+Improved CSS width (itemwidth) and margin handling.
+Eight other enhancements, six fixes.
+* 1.41: New [mla_gallery] "previous link" and "next link" output for gallery navigation.
+New "request" substitution parameter to access $_REQUEST variables.
+Three other enhancements, seven fixes.
+* 1.40: Better performance!
+New custom table views, Post MIME Type and Upload file/MIMEs control; 112 file type icons to choose from.
+Four new Gallery Display Content parameters. four other enhancements, twelve fixes.

 = 1.00 - 1.30 =
-* New "mla_alt_shortcode" parameter combines [mla_gallery] with other gallery display shortcodes, e.g., Jetpack Carousel and Tiled Mosaic.
+* 1.30: New "mla_alt_shortcode" parameter combines [mla_gallery] with other gallery display shortcodes, e.g., Jetpack Carousel and Tiled Mosaic.
 Support for new 3.6 audio/video metadata.
 One other enhancement, eight fixes.
-* Media Manager (Add Media, etc.) enhancements: filter by more MIME types, date, taxonomy terms; enhanced search box for name/slug, ALT text, caption and attachment ID.
+* 1.20: Media Manager (Add Media, etc.) enhancements: filter by more MIME types, date, taxonomy terms; enhanced search box for name/slug, ALT text, caption and attachment ID.
 New [mla_gallery] sort options.
 Four other enhancements, four fixes.
-* New [mla_gallery] mla_target and tax_operator parameters, tax_query cleanup and ids/include fix.
+* 1.14: New [mla_gallery] mla_target and tax_operator parameters, tax_query cleanup and ids/include fix.
 Attachments column fix.
 IPTC/EXIF and Custom Field mapping fixes.
 Three other fixes.
+* 1.13: Add custom fields to the quick and bulk edit areas; sort and search on them in the Media/Assistant submenu.
+Expanded EXIF data access, including COMPUTED values.
+Google File Viewer support, two other enhancements and two fixes.
-* Search by attachment ID, avoid fatal errors and other odd results when adding taxonomy terms.
+* 1.11: Search by attachment ID, avoid fatal errors and other odd results when adding taxonomy terms.
 One other fix.
-* Map attachment metadata to custom fields; add them to [mla_gallery] display and as sortable columns on the Media/Assistant submenu table.
-Get Photonic Gallery (plugin) integration and six other fixes. where-used reporting.
+* 1.10: Map attachment metadata to custom fields; add them to [mla_gallery] display and as sortable columns on the Media/Assistant submenu table.
+Get Photonic Gallery (plugin) integration and six other fixes.
+* 1.00: Map IPTC and EXIF metadata to standard fields, taxonomy terms and custom fields.
+Improved performance for where-used reporting.
 Specify default `[mla_gallery]` style and markup templates.
 Five other fixes.

 = 0.11 - 0.90 =
 * `[mla_gallery]` support for custom fields, taxonomy terms and IPTC/EXIF metadata.
 Updated for WordPress 3.5!
 * Improved default Style template, `[mla_gallery]` parameters "mla_itemwidth" and "mla_margin" for control of gallery item spacing.
 Quick edit support of WordPress standard Categories taxonomy has been fixed.